 Access to the latest working snapshot of CLDR, and access to data collected for other platforms is available through the web.
-The SVN Tag can be used to get the contents of the release, as described below.
+The Github Tag can be used to get the contents of the release, as described below.

 There are several ways to access the repository contents.

 For browsing a particular file for a particular version, or revision history of a particular file, use the GitHub Browser.
 For example:

 Go to the latest French LDML file at https://github.com/unicode-org/cldr/blob/master/common/main/fr.xml.

 See all the files in a directory structure using https://github.com/unicode-org/cldr.

 Find a file using https://github.com/unicode-org/cldr/find/master (click after "cldr /" above the blue box).

 For more access to the source repository, you can use an git client to check out or export LDML files directory from the repository at https://github.com/unicode-org/cldr.git

 At the top level of each GitHub repository tree, there are a number of special folders, plus a number of platform folders.

 common — CLDR data corresponding to the release